OpenVisualCloud/Media-Transport-Library/doc/run.md

 # Run Guide

-Intel® Media Transport Library required VFIO(IOMMU) and huge page to run, it also support non-root run thus it can be easily deployed within docker/k8s env.
+The Intel® Media Transport Library requires VFIO (IOMMU) and huge pages to run, but it also supports non-root run, making it easy to deploy within Docker/Kubernetes environments.

 ## 1. System setup